 To make a silky, smooth congee, place drained rice in a blender or food processor and pulse to break up the grains a bit.
 They do not need to be completely smooth.
 The long cooking process will soften and smooth them out more.

 You may also cook congee in a slow cooker on low for 8-10 hours.
-Remove chicken after about 4 hours and add additional liquid, if necessary.
+Remove chicken after about 4 hours.

 1. Place brown rice in a quart jar.